JoyShaheb/firebase-todo-app/README.md

+# react-firebase-todo-app
-# Objective
+# Project Description

-Creating a tutorial for everyone on how to use react with firebase by building a todo app
+This project is aimed at enhancing my skills and knowledge by building a comprehensive application using React and Firebase.

 ## Topics covered in the tutorial